ManticoreGamesInc/platform-documentation/src/references/collaboration.md

 Core is an ecosystem of games with creator tools designed to allow players to jump quickly through many different games.
 Each game's success helps other games, so the Core community is very collaborative and helpful to new creators, and there are resources within the Core Editor to make collaboration on projects easy.

-This document will discuss ways to structure projects to work with a team as collaborators, and detail the tools, in and out of Core, that will let you succeed in creating successful projects with a team.
+This document will discuss ways to structure projects to work with a team as collaborators and detail the tools used in and out of Core, that will let you succeed in creating successful projects with a team.

 ### You Can Do It All

-Teams are a part of traditional game development, but Core also makes it possible for an individual to do every part of a project, from the art to programming to post-publication promotion!
-Whether you build as an individual or a team is entirely up to you!
+Teams are a part of traditional game development, but Core also makes it possible for an individual to do every part of a project, from the art to programming to post-publication promotion.
+Whether you build as an individual or a team is entirely up to you.

 ### Core Project Files are Saved Locally